offensive-packaging/documentation/eyewitness/index.md

  ```
  root@kali:~# geckodriver -h
- geckodriver 0.26.0 (e9783a644016 2019-10-10 13:38 +0000)
+ geckodriver 0.32.0 (4563dd583110 2022-10-13 09:22 +0000)
  WebDriver implementation for Firefox

  USAGE:
-     geckodriver [FLAGS] [OPTIONS]
+     geckodriver [OPTIONS]

- FLAGS:
-         --connect-existing    Connect to an existing Firefox instance
-     -h, --help                Prints this message
-         --jsdebugger          Attach browser toolbox debugger for Firefox
-     -v                        Log level verbosity (-v for debug and -vv for trace level)
-     -V, --version             Prints version and copying information

  OPTIONS:
+         --allow-hosts <ALLOW_HOSTS>...
+             List of hostnames to allow.
+By default the value of --host is allowed, and in addition
+             if that's a well known local address, other variations on well known local addresses are
+             allowed.
+If --allow-hosts is provided only exactly those hosts are allowed.

+         --allow-origins <ALLOW_ORIGINS>...
+             List of request origins to allow.
+These must be formatted as scheme://host:port.
+By
+             default any request with an origin header is rejected.
+If --allow-origins is provided
+             then only exactly those origins are allowed.

+         --android-storage <ANDROID_STORAGE>
+             Selects storage location to be used for test data (deprecated). [possible values: auto,
+             app, internal, sdcard]

-     -b, --binary <BINARY>           Path to the Firefox binary
+     -b, --binary <BINARY>
+             Path to the Firefox binary

+         --connect-existing
+             Connect to an existing Firefox instance

+     -h, --help
+             Prints this message

+         --host <HOST>
+             Host IP to use for WebDriver server [default: 127.0.0.1]

+         --jsdebugger
+             Attach browser toolbox debugger for Firefox

+         --log <LEVEL>
-         --log <LEVEL>               Set Gecko log level [possible values: fatal, error, warn, info, config, debug,
+             Set Gecko log level [possible values: fatal, error, warn, info, config, debug, trace]

-                                     trace]
+         --marionette-host <HOST>
-         --marionette-host <HOST>    Host to use to connect to Gecko [default: 127.0.0.1]
+             Host to use to connect to Gecko [default: 127.0.0.1]

+         --marionette-port <PORT>
-         --marionette-port <PORT>    Port to use to connect to Gecko [default: system-allocated port]
+             Port to use to connect to Gecko [default: system-allocated port]

+     -p, --port <PORT>
-         --host <HOST>               Host IP to use for WebDriver server [default: 127.0.0.1]
+             Port to use for WebDriver server [default: 4444]

+         --profile-root <PROFILE_ROOT>
+             Directory in which to create profiles.
+Defaults to the system temporary directory.

+     -v
+             Log level verbosity (-v for debug and -vv for trace level)

+     -V, --version
+             Prints version and copying information

+         --websocket-port <PORT>
-     -p, --port <PORT>               Port to use for WebDriver server [default: 4444]
+             Port to use to connect to WebDriver BiDi [default: 9222]

  ```

  - - -